federicoInserra/Big-Project-IoT/3rdDelivery/readme.md

 int rc = mqttClient->connect(data);
 ```

 To read the content of the NFC tag we can use the NFC tag management libraries based on the M24SR series and NFC Data Exchange Format (NDEF).
-We must first initialize the tag, set the callbacks and open the session.
+We must first initialize the tag, set the callbacks, and open the session.

 ```
 I2C i2cChannel(NFC_I2C_SDA_PIN, NFC_I2C_SCL_PIN);